gitbrent/SpRestLib/docs/sp-auth-notes.md

 Most applications that run in a webpage should have the necessary cookie values, so try fetching and passing the FormDigestValue for CRUD/POST operations with `requestDigest` as shown below if you encounter authentication errors.

+See Microsoft's documentation for more: [Add-ins that use OAuth must pass access tokens in requests](https://docs.microsoft.com/en-us/sharepoint/dev/sp-add-ins/complete-basic-operations-using-sharepoint-rest-endpoints#add-ins-that-use-oauth-must-pass-access-tokens-in-requests)

 ### Example: Retrieve a FormDigestValue value
 ```javascript